usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 **“User agent”**

 The Department has added a definition for “user agent.”
-The definition exactly matches the definition of “user agent” in WCAG 2.1.
-13 WCAG 2.1 includes an accompanying illustration, which clarifies that the definition of “user agent” means web browsers, media players, plug-ins, and other programs—including assistive technologies—that help in retrieving, rendering, and interacting with web content.
-14 The Department added this definition to this part to ensure clarity of the term “user agent,” now that the term appears in the definition of “web content.”
+The definition exactly matches the definition of “user agent” in WCAG 2.1. {% fn 13 %} WCAG 2.1 includes an accompanying illustration, which clarifies that the definition of “user agent” means web browsers, media players, plug-ins, and other programs—including assistive technologies—that help in retrieving, rendering, and interacting with web content. {% fn 14 %}

+The Department added this definition to this part to ensure clarity of the term “user agent,” now that the term appears in the definition of “web content.”
 As the Department explains further in discussing the definition of “web content” in this section-by-section